Operation Tiger (1994): Background

 The early 1990s saw the existence of a western "Muslim" enclave held by Bosnian government forces under the leadership of the ARBiH commander, Atif Dudaković.
 The region was fortunate that even having some Croatian population in the southwest, it was able to avoid internecine fighting between the once-allied Croatian Defence Council (HVO) forces and government Bosnian ARBiH forces that plagued central Bosnia.
 This was however about the only thing the western enclave had in its favour.

 In addition to being surrounded by Serbian forces with the Republic of Serbian Krajina to the west and the Bosnian Republika Srpska (VRS) to the east, the Western enclave forces had to deal with the Autonomous Province of Western Bosnia and its leader Fikret Abdić.

-AP Western Bosnia

-The Autonomous Province of Western Bosnia was a de facto independent entity that existed in the Western enclave of present-day Bosnia and Herzegovina between 1993 and 1995.
-Its capital city was Velika Kladuša.
-In 1993 Fikret Abdić, once the president of the Agrokomerc company, decided to carve out a little state for himself and succeeded in recruiting enough followers to make his dream a reality.
-Abdić was able to hold power over his mini-state by using cult-like propaganda techniques over his followers and Serbian arms and military training.
+The Autonomous Province of Western Bosnia operated as a de facto independent mini-state complete with a prime minister and a parliament, existing in the Western enclave between 1993 and 1995 with its capital at Velika Kladuša.
+In 1993 Fikret Abdić, once the president of the Agrokomerc company, carved out this entity by recruiting followers through Serbian arms, military training, and propaganda techniques, while the broader population of Bosnian Muslims from Bihać firmly opposed the autonomy and maintained loyalty to the central government line in Sarajevo.
 Residents of Velika Kladusa were reported as treating Abdić with excessive reference and "were ready to do whatever he said."

 Talking to his autonomist followers was much the same as speaking with cult converts anywhere in the world: a wooden dead-end dialogue hallmarked by the absence of individual rationale and logic.